lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

 Separation of concerns at the type level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The overall approach is to formalize algebraic data types as initial F-algebras.
+The overall approach is to separate recursion from structure by formalizing algebraic data types as initial F-algebras.

 Key concepts